SahilTChaudhary/sahiltchaudhary.github.io/_pages/research.md

 * <h2>Biorobotics Lab, Pittsburgh, PA</h2>
   <h3>Graduate Research Assistant (August 2023 - Present)</h3>
   * <b>Core Skills:</b> C++, Python, ROS, Git, Linux, Gazebo, SolidWorks
-  * <h3>About the project as a whole</h3>
+  * <h3>The MMPUG Project</h3>
     * This project comes under the domain of **Field Robotics**.
 The mission of the project is to develop a **fully autonomous system of heterogeneous robots** from the ground up, for search and rescue applications.
     * As the number of robots grow, it becomes difficult for a single user to keep track and manage all of them.
 Hence, the aim is to make the system such that increasing the number of robots does not increase the burden on the user.
     * The way to achieve that is to make the **robots fully autonomous and decentralized**.

     In this project, the bulk of my work and contributions are as follows:

   * <h3>Comms-Aware Planning and MANET framework</h3>
-    * Spearheaded the development of a MANET framework using DDS and ROS, that ensures communication fidelity in heterogeneous robot convoys, along with network topology repairing and recovery behaviors.
+    * Spearheaded the development of a **MANET framework** using DDS and ROS to ensure communication fidelity in heterogeneous robot convoys, implement network topology repair and recovery behaviors, and enforce a communication boundary.
 The various features and behaviors of this framework are as follows:

-    <h4>Comms Graph and Comms Peeloff</h4>
+    * <h3>Comms Graph and Comms Peeloff</h3>
       * Developed a **novel algorithm to maintain communication fidelity among robots** in a convoy, by extending off an existing work.
         * The aim is to ensure that all robots in the field, irrespective of whether they are in a convoy or not, must be able to communicate with the Basestation, i.e., the user.
         * Each robot communicates via proprietary radios, and each radio has the capability to act as a **comms relay**.